prasithtoughboy/terraform_for_GKE_microservices/README.md

 5. terraform plan
 6. terraform apply

-The resource starts creating and if you go to your GCP GKE console, under service you will see frontend and frontend2.
+The resource starts creating and if you go to your GCP GKE console, under service you will see frontend-external.
 Click the link.
-Your application will be running.
+Your application will be running as microservice